chasclane/packet-projects-broken-/README.md

 Our new devices will be: One Kubernetes Master node named: `K8s-Master` and three Minion nodes named: `K8s-minion-1`, `K8s-minion-2`, and `K8s-minion-3`

-**Let's Pause here for a minute**
+**Let's Pause here to take care of a couple things** (THIS STEP WILL BE AUTOMATED IN THE NEAR FUTURE)

 Before we move on, there are a couple things we have to do once the previous workflow is complete, and our 4 nodes are successfully deployed.
 NOTE: While the workflow will show as completed, the nodes may still be in the process of being provisioned.
 This can take some time.
+Validate the status by logging in to the Packet.com portal, opening your new project, and going to your devices/servers.

-Once these have been successfully deployed, we need to access the Packet Portal, navigate to our project, find our newely deployed instances, and document the assigned IPv4 address for our `K8s-Master`.
+Once these have been successfully deployed, in the Packet.com portal, navigate to our project, locate our newely deployed instances. take note of the assigned IPv4 address for our `K8s-Master`machine.
 We'll need to then add this IP address in a couple of places for the next steps to run correctly.
+(THIS STEP WILL BE AUTOMATED IN THE NEAR FUTURE)

 Copy the address assigned to the `K8s-Master` node and paste it as the variable `ad_addr` in the environment variables file `env_variables` located at the root of the repository.
 The end result of that should look like:

 ```yaml
 #Enter the IP Address of the Kubernetes Master node in for the ad_addr variable.